-To create a game in the LAN, you must follow the menu path $Multiplayer \rightarrow Local Area Network$ (TCP/IP) or Local Area Network (IPX) (depending on whether you are using IPX or not).
+To create a game in the LAN, you must follow the menu path $Multiplayer \rightarrow Local\ Area\ Network\ (TCP/IP)$ or $Local\ Area\ Network\ (IPX)$ (depending on whether you are using IPX or not).

 You can of course also use IPX, up to Windows Vista (if installed).
-With newer versions of Windows TCP/IP is mandatory for the CD version of the game.
-For the GOG version that is no longer true.
-It brings along an IPX wrapper, see using IPX.
+With newer versions of Windows and the CD version of the game TCP/IP is mandatory, although the game probably won't run very stable to begin with.
+The GOG version brings along an IPX wrapper, see using IPX.